Brexit

 Advice for residents

-Travelling to EU countries will require additional preparation in terms of travel documents for you and your pets, health care, mobile roaming charges and driving permits.
+Travelling to EU countries requires preparation in terms of travel documents for you and your pets, health care, mobile roaming charges and driving permits.

 Check what you need to do when going to the EU .